 Every Company which meets the prescribed criteria in a particular financial year is required to spend at least 2% of its average profits (as calculated in accordance with the provisions of the Act) made during the 3 immediately preceding financial years towards CSR activities.
-For this purpose, the Act mandates constitution of a CSR committee (comprising of the directors of the Company) for the companies having CSR expenditure above INR 5 million and in case of an unspent amount in relation to any ongoing project, formulation of the CSR policy and recommendation of the CSR committee to the board on annual action plan.
+For this purpose, the Act mandates constitution of a CSR committee (comprising of the Directors of theCompany) for the Companies having CSR expenditure above INR 5 million and in case of an unspent amount in relation to any ongoing project, formulation of the CSR policy and recommendation of the CSR committee to the board on annual action plan.

-The companies are allowed to offset any excess CSR expenditure spent in any financial year, transfer of unspent CSR amount in special bank account and to utilise the said amount within 3 financial years from the date of transfer.
+The Companies are allowed to offset any excess CSR expenditure spent in any financial year, They are also allowed to transfer the unspent CSR amount, pursuant to any ongoing project, in a special bank account and to utilise the said amount within 3 financial years from the date of transfer.